AlessiaRinaldi/2D-plotter-manipulator/README.md

 - Angelo Nutu assumed responsibility for image processing and setting up the Telegram bot [more](https://github.com/AlessiaRinaldi/2D-plotter-manipulator/tree/main/Vectorization-Bot/README.md);
 - Alessia Rinaldi took charge of serial communication between the Raspberry Pi and the MSP432 [more](https://github.com/AlessiaRinaldi/2D-plotter-manipulator/tree/main/MSP-codes);
-- Leonardo Pasquato was tasked with designing the 3D structure and managing motor control attenuation for the MSP432 [more](https://github.com/AlessiaRinaldi/2D-plotter-manipulator/tree/main/MSP-codes);
+- Leonardo Pasquato was tasked with designing the 3D structure and managing motor control actuation for the MSP432 [more](https://github.com/AlessiaRinaldi/2D-plotter-manipulator/tree/main/MSP-codes);

 <p align="right">( <a href="#top">back to top</a> )</p>